A Statistical View of Deep Learning (V): Generalisation and Regularisation

 Regularisers and Priors

 The principle technique for addressing overfitting in deep learning is by regularisation — adding additional penalties to our training objective that prevents the model parameters from becoming large and from fitting to the idiosyncrasies of the training data.
 This transforms our estimation framework from maximum likelihood into a maximum penalised likelihood, or more commonly maximum a posteriori (MAP) estimation (or a shrinkage estimator).
-For a deep model with loss function and parameters , we instead use the modified loss that includes a regularisation function :
+For a deep model with loss function

 is a regularisation coefficient that is a hyperparameter of the model.
 It is also commonly known that this formulation can be derived by considering a probabilistic model that instead of a penalty, introduces a prior probability distribution over the parameters.
 The loss function is the negative of the log joint probability distribution: